olafwrieden/coding-challenges/README.md

 2. [Clock Angle Problem](Clock/ClockAngleProblem.java) - Find angle between the hands of an analog clock
 3. [Minimum Consecutive Sequences](MinimumConsecutiveSequences.java) in an integer array
 3. [String Palindrome](Strings/StringPalindrome.java) - iterative approach
+4. [Is Char String Unique](Strings/UniqueCharsInString.java) - Checks if the input string has only unique characters

 ### Data Structures